 SEALs after school program: Our SEALs scholars were very high-achieving this year.
 They successfully completed their project to recover marine debris from the rip rap surrounding Governors Island.
 They also updated project stakeholders using social media; submitted project updates to our sponsor, ConEdison; uploaded their data to this website to make it publicly available; completed a final report of their findings; and submitted a new grant proposal for next year.
 Lastly, we created an exhibit with some of the debris we recovered which you can find outside of the school building by the lab.
 We’ll be working with NYU to further build out the exhibit in September.
 In case you’ve gotten this far in this blog post, you’d also be interested to know that the SEALs were almost 100% student led this year!
 I’m so proud of these scholar interns, I wish you could’ve been there to see their work.
 But happily they were showcased in a documentary and a newspaper article which you can view below.

 Changes: As you may have noticed, we didn’t run a large marine science symposium this year.
 Instead, we had a smaller in class symposium where students presented their projects to each other and practiced those critical public speaking skills.
-The reasons for the change were 01) I’ve been managing a few health issues that have forced me to slow down a little, 02) as stated above, our students struggled with their academic and social emotional needs so taking off a layer of stress was crucial, and 03) we don’t have the necessary school supports in place to run it effectively without burnout on my part.
+The reasons for the change were 01) our students struggled with their academic and social emotional needs so taking off a layer of stress was crucial, and 02) we don’t have the necessary school supports in place to run it effectively without burnout on my part.
 We’re in the process of trying to get support from other science teachers or propose running a CTE-wide exposition to replace the symposium.
 Secondly, we didn’t offer college credit in science research this year.
 With too many students on the roster and a wide array of abilities & needs, something had to give.
 Unfortunately it was the independent research I so dearly love to do.
 However, as you may have gathered from the above descriptions, we’ve transitioned to interdependent projects.
 We’re now focusing on 3 topics by grade: physical-chemical analysis of the Harbor for 10th graders, plankton/microplastics monitoring for 11th graders; and biodiversity on settlement plates, traps, and benthic grab studies for our 12th graders.
 Once we collect our data, students in groups can ask questions about them and build out a project interdependently.
 This model has proven very successful this year!

 Next steps: We’ll be applying for State re-certification in June 2023.
 We’ll be calling together a PAC meeting in January 2023 to discuss curriculum and internships.
 We’ll also be reaching out to some of you to renew articulation agreements.
 Please stay tuned for that important ask!